Tableau Stabilization and Lattice Paths: Lattice Path Tools

 \section{Lattice Path Tools}

-In this section we will introduce various tools we will need for the proof of our main result and prove them.
-Given a family of paths, we will show several operations that modify those paths while weakly increasing the maximum combined length of the longest sequences they contain.
+In this section we will introduce and prove various tools we will need for the proof of our main result.
+Given a family of paths, we will show several operations that modify those paths while weakly increasing the maximum combined length of increasing subsequences they contain.

 The first tool, top-down switching, will allow us to modify the paths so that they do not cross (intersections can happen, but they will be non-transversal), and thus can be ordered in a top-down fashion.
-The second tool, left-shifting, will allow us to shift some vertical segments of a path to the left as long as no new intersections appear.
+The second tool, left-shifting, will allow us to shift portions of vertical segments of a path to the left as long as no new intersections appear.
 The last two tools, rectangular and reverse rectangular flip, will allow us to split paths with shared horizontal segments, while maintaining a top-down order.